Community Development Code Update

 Forward SGF calls for a full update to the City’s Land Development Code and Ordinances to align regulations with the recommendations contained in each chapter.
 The Comprehensive Plan is a policy guide that should inform decision making for years to come, but it is not regulatory.
 The City needs to update its development regulations to support the Plan’s vision.

-The City of Springfield has entered a contract with the urban planning firm, Multistudio, to facilitate and draft new Development Codes, which will provide the City with the regulatory framework essential to implement many of the recommendations outlined in the Comprehensive Plan that will impact expansion of uses and quality of place enhancements for (re)development projects.
+The City of Springfield entered into a contract with the urban planning firm, Multistudio, to facilitate and draft new Development Codes, to provide the City with the regulatory framework essential to implement many of the recommendations outlined in the Comprehensive Plan that will impact expansion of uses and quality of place enhancements for (re)development projects.

-Code consultant, Multistudio, has recently completed the research and analysis phase of the code update process, which included reviewing and studying the City of Springfield’s existing codes, policies, and district standards, as well as conducting interviews.
+Code consultant, Multistudio, completed the research and analysis phase of the code update process in Winter 2023-24, which included reviewing and studying the City of Springfield’s existing codes, policies, and district standards, as well as conducting interviews.
 The analysis phase produced the Fiscal Impact Analysis, the Code Review Summaries, and the Development Pattern Analysis documents, all of which can be found below.

 Code Update Presentation Slides